PRACTICE... Ya gotta do it!

 - scheduling an individual help session with your director.

-Every Wednesday morning from 8:20AM - 9:04AM is extended homeroom.
-This time is set aside for extra help, chamber ensembles, private lessons, etc. See your director for more information.
+Extended homeroom will be the first morning of every week from 8:20AM - 9:04AM.
+This time is set aside for make-up sectionals, extra help, chamber ensembles, private lessons, etc. See your director for more information.